 NeighborhoodScout's crime data are always the most recent 'Final, Non-Preliminary' data available as classified by the FBI.
 It is the most up-to-date and fully-vetted data that is available, with complete national coverage.
 We insist on using Final, Non-Preliminary data for our analyses and analytics rather than basing our research on preliminary data that may need to be updated or have errors in it.

 Because the FBI has to work through data and reporting issues, there is always an 8-10 month lag after the close of a calendar year before the data for that year can be released as Final, Non-Preliminary.
-For instance, the crime analytics currently on the site represents incidences that occurred in 2015.
-The FBI released the 2015 raw crime data in September of 2016.
-Our team then re-ran our analyses, modified our models, and quality-assurance tested before launching the newly updated crime data in early January 2017.
+For instance, the crime analytics currently on the site represents incidences that occurred in 2019.
+The FBI released the 2019 raw crime data in September of 2020.
+Our team then re-ran our analyses, modified our models, and quality-assurance tested before launching the newly updated crime data in January 2021.

 You can find more information on Scout's crime data here: https://www.neighborhoodscout.com/about-the-data/crime-rates